onap/archived-aaf-certservice/docs/sections/usage.rst

 As init container for Kubernetes
 --------------------------------

-To run Certification Client as init container for ONAP component, add following configuration to deploymnet:
+To run Certification Client as init container for ONAP component, add following configuration to deployment:

 .. code-block:: yaml